rk119/Save-It/README.md

 ---

-## Chainlink services and their purpose in the project
+## Chainlink services used in the project

 1. Data Feeds
 2. Verifiable Random Function